 - Two letters of recommendation (for graduate students and postdocs only), which can be emailed separately or submitted with the formal application.
 Letters should speak to the ability of the applicant to perform the proposed research, and the potential of the applicant to contribute to the field of contemplative science.

 * Two scenarios may allow for an increase of funding up to $25,000:

 - If the applicant can obtain matching funds from other sources and provide appropriate documentation, Mind and Life will provide an additional $10,000 to supplement the award.

 - If the applicant can clearly state a need for additional funding based on methodology/design (e.g., neuroimaging or other costly methods, large community sample size, etc.), Mind and Life will consider budgets up to $25,000.

-Proposals will be accepted between October 15 and November 15, 2012 and awardees will be selected and announced on February 15, 2013.
+Proposals will be accepted between December 20, 2013 and January 20, 2014, and awardees will be selected and announced in April 2014.
 For more details, please visit www.mindandlife.org/grants, or email 1440Awards@mindandlife.org with specific questions.